dmacvicar/terraform-provider-libvirt/README.md

 This is a terraform provider that lets you provision servers on a [libvirt](https://libvirt.org/) host via [Terraform](https://terraform.io/).

+## Requirements

+* libvirt 1.2.14 on the hypervisor

+The provider uses `` which was added in 1.2.14.
+Distributions like Ubuntu 14.04 LTS ship 1.2.2.
+If you need a stable server distribution with a recent libvirt version, try [openSUSE Leap](https://www.opensuse.org/).

+In the future, I may try to support older libvirt versions if I find a way to elegantely conditional compile the code and get the IP addresses with alternative methods.

 ## Installing

 [Copied from the Terraform documentation](https://www.terraform.io/docs/plugins/basics.html):